 The hotel facilities are further complemented by the stylish Restaurant-bar Kopřivná.
-It has huge glass windows and balcony overlooking the ski slope, bike trails and green valley.
+It has huge glass windows and a balcony overlooking the ski slope, bike trails and green valley.

 Other Accommodation in Jeseniky Mountains

-Other than Kopřivná Ski Resort there’s plenty of other accommodation possibilities in Jeseniky Mountains.
+Other than Kopřivná Ski Resort there are plenty of other accommodation possibilities in Jeseniky Mountains.
 For example, on our last night, we stayed at Hotel Praděd after hiking to Praded peak.
 This is a truly unique place to stay as the hotel is in an old television transmitter and is also the highest building in the whole of the Czech Republic.

 Take a look on Booking[.]com to find plenty of other places to stay in Jeseniky Mountains.